The most up to date information about our programs can be found in the corresponding Calendar Section.

-More information, including on how to gain admission into the Honours in Ocean Sciences, the recommended courses and time tables, can be found in the Handbook of Undergraduate Studies in Ocean Sciences.
+More information, including on how to gain admission into the Honours in Ocean Sciences, the recommended courses and time tables, can be found in the For more information, consult the Undergraduate Handbook.

 Admission Requirements for the Honours in Ocean Sciences

 Admission to the Ocean Sciences Honours Program is based on academic standing.

 Students should be enrolled in one of the Major programs offered by the Department of Ocean Sciences before applying to the Honours, normally upon completing the third year of their program.
 For admission to the Honours program, students shall, at a minimum, have completed all admission requirements for their Major program.